 There are films (The Sacrifice, Satantango) where nothing much happens but this nothing much occurs in really interesting ways.
 On my first reading I tended to get stuck on the use of digression in 'The Unconditional' as a variation on the slow cinema trope.
 This was a mistake because I was focused on the barriers to 'understanding' rather than going with this particular conceit.

 I'm now of the view that what might be going on is that well-worn modernist anxiety about doing justice to what Pound thought of as 'the whole shooting match'.
-The only evidence I have for this is that qualification is built on qualification so that, at times, there is this quite obsessive anxiety to say all of what needs to be said.
+The only evidence I have for this is that qualification is built on qualification so that, at times, there is this quite obsessive anxiety to say all of what needs to be said. be said.

 I've tried hard to locate a passage that will adequately represent 'The Unconditional' but have failed, this is primarily due the Jarvis tendency to stick with one particular train of thought for very long periods of time.
 In what follows, it is important to know that Agramant is the poem's arch-villain: